 Why You Should Buy a Portable Projector

-Portable projectors are great for movie nights when you want a large display, but without the more involved setup process of a full-sized projector.
-Portable projectors are small and lightweight — one of them can literally in your back pocket — so you can break them out when you want, and store them away when you don’t.
+Portable projectors are great for movie nights when you want a large display but without the more involved setup process of a full-sized projector.
+Portable projectors are small and lightweight — one of them can literally fit in your back pocket — so you can break them out when you want, and store them away when you don’t.
 You wouldn’t want these to completely replace your 65-inch TV, (many don’t work great when it’s bright inside), but when it’s dark and you want to load up a blockbuster movie on Netflix, the best portable projectors can throw a sharp image up on the wall for you, your friends and your family to have an at-home theater experience.
-(Remember when we all went to movies?)
+(Remember when we all went to the movies?)

 With all the connectivity and ease of use, you can easily pop in a USB thumb drive and display your presentation at work without even needing your computer or additional cables.
 Plus, these battery-powered units make it as simple as turning the projector on and presenting.